hadal84/QEMU-AArch64-Void-Installer/README.md

 the script partitons your selected drive into a 512MB EFI partition and gives the rest to a linux file system formatted as ext4.

 it should be ran under a live environment and you need to keep in mind that all of the data will be wiped from your selected virtual hard drive.

+*this repository was originally intended for setting up disposable aarch64 void machines for pentesting. if "installtools" is ran, a firewall along with several offensive tools will be installed.

+IT ALSO DELETES THE SUDO BINARY. - and replaces it with doas for a reduced attack surface.*